codr7/whirlog/README.md

 ```

 ### Databases
-Databases are directories containing one log file per table. `with-db` may be used to (optionally) indicate a directory and open specified tables from there.
+Databases are directories containing one log file per table. `with-db` may be used to (optionally) indicate a path and open specified tables from there.

 ### Contexts
 Contexts are completely independent, atomic transactions.
 Feel free to start as many as you like, nested, and/or in parallel threads.
+Contexts are committed on success and rolled back on errors by default, but the behavior may be customized by manually calling `commit-changes` and/or `rollback-changes` as needed.

 ### Tables
 Tables contain stacks of records hashed on their primary keys.